Prag8855/aab/content/guides/freelance-visa.md

 The *Ausländerbehörde* will process your application.
 There is no way to track your application.
 You must wait for their response.
 It takes [a few months](/guides/auslanderbehorde-wait-times).

 While you wait, your current [[National Visa]] or residence permit might expire.
-It's extended until the *Ausländerbehörde* processes your application.
+It's extended until the *Ausländerbehörde* processes your application.[^36]

 **[If your visa or residence permit expires ➞](/guides/residence-permit#if-your-visa-or-residence-permit-expires)**